Oxford FC

-They competed in Division 10 in 2022, winning the league before regrading pushed them up to Division 8 half way through the season, winning both the leagues in the same season.
+Oxford FC competed in Division 10 in 2022, winning the league before regrading pushed them up to Division 8 half way through the season, winning both the leagues in the same season.
 In 2023, they competed in Division 4, again winning the league before regrading pushed them up to Division 3 half way through the season, where they won Division 3 as well.

-In 2024, they were meant to play in Division 2 but due to team entries they were pushed up to Division 1.
+In 2024, their 20th Anniversary year, they were meant to play in Division 2 but were offered the opportunity to compete in Division 1.
 They won Division 1 on their first attempt and got promoted to the Canterbury Championship League.